 Playground injuries can be avoided

 Almost three-quarters (70 per cent) of injuries in playgrounds are the result of falls.
-The most common serious injury from playgrounds is fractures.
-Some other common injuries include spinal and head injuries.
+Most playground injuries are minor, such as scratches or bruises.
+However, sometimes, playground injuries result in fractures.
+Other rare but serious injuries include spinal and head injuries.

-With careful planning, play environments can be made safe for children and injuries can be avoided.
+With well-thought-out planning, play environments can be made safe for children and injuries can be avoided.

 Tips for protecting your child’s safety